Index

 ||||

 Having seen large decreases between 2010/11 and 2014/15, the rate then remained relatively unchanged recently until 2018/19, after which the rates again decreased although there was a smaller reduction in the rate between 2019/20 and 2020/21 due to the pandemic compared to younger children.
-The rate remained relatively unchanged between 2020/21 and 2021/22, but has increased in the last year.
-With the exception of the increase in the last year, a similar pattern of change has occurred for England and the region, but the overall reductions in Hull over the entire period 2020/11 to 2021/22 have been greater (47% versus 24%), although even if 2022/23 was included, the reductions in Hull have been marginally higher than in England (42% versus 39%)
+The rate has remained relatively unchanged over the last three years and the latest rate is only just above the level in 2020/21 and lower than pre-pandemic levels.

 Compared with benchmark